Equivalent formulation of Thomassen's conjecture using Tutte paths in claw-free graphs: Proof of Theorem

-We note that the resulting system of cliques covers $E(G^T)$ so that every vertex of $G^T$ belongs to at most three cliques.
-We conclude that $G^T$ is a line graph of a hypergraph of rank at most $3$ (by Theorem~\ref{t-hypergraphs}). \end{proof}
+The resulting system of cliques covers $E(G^T)$ such that every vertex of $G^T$ belongs to at most three cliques.
+We conclude that $G^T$ is a line graph of a hypergraph of rank at most $3$ (by Theorem~\ref{t-hypergraphs}). \end{proofbt}